davidcallanan/2048-tetris/README.md

 To work on down the road:

  - Rewrite code from scratch
- - Add missing Tetris features such as holding and being able to see what's coming next
- - Improve user interface
+ - Improve UI and UX
  - Perfect how the 2048 mechanics work and come up with unique ideas
+ - Adjust the numbers of spawned shapes nicely to add more interesting gameplay

-Copyright (C) David P. Callanan.
+Copyright (C) 2022 David P. Callanan.
 All rights reserved.